(II) An atomic nucleus of mass m traveling with speed v collides ... | Channels for Pearson+

 1

-Identify the given variables: mass of the atomic nucleus (m), speed of the atomic nucleus (v), mass of the target particle (2m), and the scattering angle of the atomic nucleus (90°).
+Identify the masses of the two particles involved in the collision.
+Let the mass of the atomic nucleus be m and the mass of the target particle be 2m.

 Recognize that the collision is elastic.
-This means both kinetic energy and momentum are conserved.
-Use the conservation of momentum in both the x and y directions to set up equations.
+This means both momentum and kinetic energy are conserved in the collision.

+Set up the conservation of momentum equations for both the x and y directions.
+Since the target particle is initially at rest and the nucleus is scattered at 90°, use the components of velocity for the nucleus post-collision along the x-axis (v_x) and y-axis (v_y).

 Verified video answer for a similar problem: